 Graduating early is known as acceleration.
-If you have enough credit to graduate and can complete your major you may, with the agreement of your adviser and department, ask the Administrative Board to accelerate the degree process to allow you to graduate early by one or two semesters.
+If you have enough credit to graduate and to complete your major, you may petition the Academic Board, with the agreement of your adviser and major department chair, to accelerate the degree process to allow you to graduate early by one or two semesters.
 For further eligibility requirements, please read below.

 Normally, to accelerate you must:

 - have a cumulative average of at least a B (3.0)

 - have been in residence at Smith College for four semesters, including two of your final four semesters

 - submit your acceleration form at least two semesters ahead of time if you are planning to study abroad

 - talk with your class dean before filling out the form